The PCI SSC is the membership organization responsible for three important security standards related to safeguarding payment transaction data.

 The card associations developed the PCI DSS to help strengthen data security at the merchant level and combat credit card data compromises.
 Merchants with point-of-sale (POS) systems and computers with an internet connection are at significant risk for having sensitive data - such as customer credit card data - stolen.
 This kind of theft from security breaches at merchant locations - both large and small - has cost merchants millions of dollars in fines, restitution and reputation.
 All merchants with internal systems that store, process or transmit cardholder data must comply with Payment Card Industry (PCI) Security Standards.

-To demonstrate our level of commitment, Global Payments is creating a new Merchant Protection Program with a Qualified Payment Application Security Company to help Level 4 Merchants with their PCI DSS compliance validation.
-Merchants will receive additional information shortly.
+To demonstrate our level of commitment, Global Payments now offers a new Merchant Protection Program with a Qualified Payment Application Security Company to help Level 4 Merchants with their PCI DSS compliance validation.
+Click here for more information.

 The card schemes have all implemented mandates to ignite the movement of EMV technology in the U.S. to help reduce credit card fraud and move towards the next level of technology.